 Ever since I first made a simple slow cooker fudge I haven’t been able to get enough of it.
 I would make it every week if I could and it’s one of my favourite parts of baking and something we often do on a rainy day.

-It’s so easy to make and once you get used to the quantities of ingredients you can make pretty much any flavour fudge you like.
+Our slow cooker fudge condensed milk recipes are so easy to make and once you get used to the quantities of ingredients you can make pretty much any flavour fudge you like.
 All you need is sweet chocolate chips, condensed milk and flavouring like vanilla extract and you’re all set to make all sorts of fudge variations.

 So I thought as a starting point I would put together some of the delicious Slow Cooker Fudge flavours we have made so far, literally in minutes, to give you a bit of inspiration.
 But, first you need to know what you need to get started making fudge.